Simple linear attention language models balance the recall-throughput tradeoff: Conclusion

 \section{Conclusion}

-This work studies the properties of high-quality and efficient sequence mixers.
-We identify a fundamental tradeoff between recall, key to in-context learning, and throughput through theory and experiments.
+This work identifies a fundamental tradeoff between recall, a critical skill for in-context learning, and throughput through theory and experiments.
 Attention performs recall perfectly, but requires retaining a KV cache that grows with the sequence length.
-As an alternative, ${\sysname}$ combines two simple techniques --- local fine-grained attention and long-range linear attention via a Taylor approximation of the softmax exponential function -- that are sub-quadratic during training and permit an efficient recurrent inference view.
-To enable wall clock efficiency, we introduce IO-aware algorithms of the Taylor linear attention computation that leads ${\sysname}$ to perform generation up to $24\times$ faster than FlashAttention-2 at the 1.3Bn parameter scale, generating 1024 tokens.
-Beyond competing in overall perplexity, ${\sysname}$ outperforms prior sub-quadratic architectures in recall quality by up to 6.2 accuracy points, pointing to ${\sysname}$'s promise as a language modeling architecture.
+As an alternative, we propose the ${\sysname}$ architecture, which combines two simple techniques --- local fine-grained attention and long-range linear attention via a Taylor approximation of the softmax exponential function -- that are sub-quadratic during training and permit an efficient recurrent inference view.
+To enable wall clock efficiency, we introduce IO-aware algorithms for the Taylor linear attention inference that lead ${\sysname}$ to perform generation up to $24\times$ faster than FlashAttention-2 at the $1.3$b parameter scale (generating 1024 tokens, batch size $128$).
+Beyond competing in overall perplexity, ${\sysname}$ outperforms prior sub-quadratic architectures in recall quality by 10.36 accuracy points on average.
+Overall, our results show that {\sysname} extends the Pareto frontier of the recall-throughput tradeoff space beyond prior architectures.

-\subsubsection{Acknowledgments}
+\section{Acknowledgments}